All Cried Out (Lisa Lisa and Cult Jam song)

 "All Cried Out" is a song recorded by American band Lisa Lisa and Cult Jam from their 1985 album Lisa Lisa & Cult Jam with Full Force.
-The song became a major hit, reaching number eight on the US Billboard Hot 100 chart in October 1986.
-It was also a major hit on the US R&B singles chart, peaking at number three.
+The song became a major hit, reaching number eight on the US Billboard Hot 100 in October 1986.
+It was also a major hit on the US R&B chart, peaking at number three.

-The actual artist credit on the record label of the 7-inch vinyl release was listed as Lisa Lisa and Cult Jam with Full Force featuring Paul Anthony & Bow Legged Lou.
+The actual artist credit on the label of the 7-inch vinyl release was "Lisa Lisa and Cult Jam with Full Force featuring Paul Anthony & Bow Legged Lou".